playduck/sdu-notes/markdown/sdu/questions-and-answers.md

 1. *What is an action potential?*

-    A spike signal input to a neuron.
+    An electrical signal in a neuron.

 1. *Describe how an action potential is generated.*